During the month of July, our fortunes improved, analytics-wise. All of the major traffic numbers went up. Also, it wasn’t so unspeakably hot.

 As one might imagine, the lion’s share of Wonderful Machine’s users hail from the United States, and this is not surprising since Wonderful Machine is located in the suburbs of Philadelphia, PA and the majority of the photographers that we represent reside here as well.
 Accordingly, 60.9% of the traffic coming to Wonderful Machine was from the US.

 But Wonderful Machine aspires to be international, and we are proud to represent so many photographers from across the border.
-The second two nations appearing most frequently in our traffic numbers are India and then Brazil, with 5.1% and 3.2%.
+The second two nations appearing most frequently in our traffic numbers are India and Brazil, with 5.1% and 3.2%.

 The top five cities in which users were located are New York, Los Angeles, Philadelphia, Chicago, and London.

 Acquisition is the term that Google Analytics to describe the channels through which traffic arrives at a website.
-In other words, did the users come directly to the site (by typing the URL into the browser’s address bar), did they follow the results of a search engine, were they directed when visiting a social media platform, or what not.
+In other words, did the users come directly to the site (by typing the URL into the browser’s address bar), did they follow the results of a search engine, were they directed when visiting a social media platform, or whatnot.

-During July a near equal share of traffic came to Wonderful Machine through “organic search” (search engines) and directly.
+During July a nearly equal share of traffic came to Wonderful Machine through “organic search” (search engines) and directly.
 The biggest change in the channels comes from “paid search,” which means our Google Ads campaign.
 During July 2021 10.2% of our users found us through the Google Ads campaign.
 For more on this, please see this month’s Web Ads report card article.

 Note in the graph above the bounce rate of the different traffic channels.
 The lowest bounce rate (and lower is better) belongs to “referral” traffic, by which we mean the traffic that comes from industry sites like PetaPixel and APhotoEditor as well as from the links that our member photographers have on their sites to ours.
-Thanks folks!
+Thanks, folks!

 The highest bounce rate belongs to the traffic directed by social media platforms.
 And with this …

 As I was saying, the highest bounce rate of the various traffic channels belongs to that of social media.
-If you consult the graph below, you’ll see that the bounce rate during July 2021 was 80.55%, which is high, especially in comparison to that of organic search and direct traffic, which are in the both in the 50s.
+If you consult the graph below, you’ll see that the bounce rate during July 2021 was 80.55%, which is high, especially in comparison to that of organic search and direct traffic, which are both in the 50s.
 Notice as well the abysmal “Find Photographers conversion rate” of 7.1% — this conversion rate marks how frequently the users from these channels performed a photographer search.

 Yet, maintaining a web presence is vital to operating a successful business today (as publicist Shannon Stewart recently attested).
 In other words, it’s the devil that you cannot ignore (unlike those lesser imps and demons whose effect on your life is nil!).